My love for investing in garages began a few years after I had started investing in single family and multi-unit residential real estate.

 I’ve even put two bedrooms on the third floor of a two-bedroom, one-and-a-half bath house that became a four-bedroom, one-and-a-half bath house.
 That move alone drastically increased the rent and the value of the property, so you get the idea here.

-Maximizing Rents and Increasing Values
+How to Maximize Rents and Increase Values

 For me, one of the most valuable strategies for getting the highest and best use out of a property was renting out garages.

 At first, I utilized garages in a small way.
-If I had a row home with a garage underneath the house, I often didn’t include the garage with the house when advertising for rent, unless of course they wanted to pay for it.
+If I had a row home with a garage underneath the house, I often didn’t include the garage with the house when advertising for rent—unless, of course, they wanted to pay for it.
 For example, it wouldn’t be unusual to get another $75 a month for renting the garage out as residential storage only.

 Next, I started looking for properties with access so I could plant a prebuilt, prefab garage on it.
 These were always great to rent out to a nearby landscaper or contractor.

-Then once on one of my duplexes that had a large rear yard, I actually built a four-bay garage that I now receive an additional $660 a month in rent for.
+Then, once on one of my duplexes that had a large rear yard, I actually built a four-bay garage that I now receive an additional $660 a month in rent for.
 This ran me approximately $30,000 to build several years ago, and the beauty of garages is that all I have to provide is electric.

 Easier to Manage

 Obviously, garages are much easier to manage than tenant-occupied property, serving as the tenant’s residence.
-Maybe you’ve heard the garage horror stories, where the guy rents the garage, fills it up with asbestos, and runs away.
+Maybe you’ve heard garage horror stories, where the guy rents the garage, fills it up with asbestos, and runs away.
 To be quite honest, I’ve never really had these types of problems.

 In fact, it’s been the opposite with my garage tenants.
 They’ve been very long-term, and they rarely call for anything to be repaired.
-I actually have a waiting list of perspectives tenants who want to rent my garages.
+I actually have a waiting list of prospective tenants who want to rent my garages.
 Also, if I ever have to evict a garage tenant, when I go to court, the District Justice has little sympathy since it’s not their primary residence.

 Larger Scale Storage Centers